-GCSE grade 8/9 in Mathematics.
-In addition, students need to achieve the required pass-mark in the Further Maths suitability test during Year 12 induction.
+GCSE Grade 8/9 in Mathematics.
+In addition, students need to achieve the required pass-mark in the Further Maths Entrance Test during Year 12 induction.

-These A Levels may be effectively combined with other AS and A Level subjects, especially the sciences and computing.
+These A Levels may be effectively combined with other AS and A Level subjects, especially the Sciences and Computer Science.